chipweinberger/flutter_blue_plus/README.md

     onError(e) => print(e);
 );

-// Wait for Bluetooth to be On await FlutterBluePlus.adapterState.where((val) => val == BluetoothAdapterState.on).first;
+// Wait for Bluetooth enabled & permission granted
+// In your real app you should use `FlutterBluePlus.adapterState.listen` to handle all states await FlutterBluePlus.adapterState.where((val) => val == BluetoothAdapterState.on).first;

 // Start scanning